FabioB99/Airbnb_Dashboard/README.md

 <br>

 ### The "Airbnb_Dashboard.py" file:
-The main python file consistesconsists of sections of **6 main sections**.
+The main python file consists of **6 main sections**.
 The more detailed information for the individual code snippets is included directly in the python file.
 <br>

 **Section 1: Load libraries**<br>